Receiving your application

 When we receive your application, we will check if you have submitted the correct information using our application checklist.

-If you choose to ask for your application to be decided without the necessary information then there is a risk that it will be refused and we will not return your fee.
+If you choose to ask for your application to be decided without the necessary information, then there is a risk that it will be refused and we will not return your fee.

 Consultation

-Once we have all the information we need we will carry out consultations on the application in accordance with the legislative requirements (opens in a new window).
+Once we have all the information we need, we will carry out consultations on the application in accordance with the legislative requirements (opens in a new window).

 We will:

-• publish notice of the application in the press
+- publish notice of the application in the press

-• notify neighbours by way of a letter
+- notify neighbours by way of a letter

-• notify statutory consultees such as government departments, and
+- notify statutory consultees such as government departments, and

-• consult relevant non-statutory consultees such as other service areas within the council.
+- consult relevant non-statutory consultees such as other service areas within the council.

 We are unable to give a decision on the application until at least 14 days from when notice of the application is published in the press or from when neighbours are notified, whichever is the later.
 We are also unable to give a decision until at least 21 days after we have consulted a statutory consultee.

-Please note that applications requiring an Environmental Statement under the Environmental Impact Assessment Regulations (opens in a new window) have a longer consultation period.
+Applications requiring an Environmental Statement under the Environmental Impact Assessment Regulations (opens in a new window) have a longer consultation period.

 Site visits

-In the vast majority of cases, we will visit the site to help our assessment of your planning application.
+In some cases, we will visit the site to help our assessment of your planning application.
 The case officer aims to visit the site within 21 days of the complete application being submitted.
 We will not always advise you of when we will visit the site because planning officers frequently visit several sites on the same day and it is difficult to give a precise time.
 However, if the site is inaccessible we will contact you to arrange access to the site in advance.

 Feedback on your application